 I’ve always wanted to pursue excellence in my work—but not in a stiff and joyless way.
 When I interviewed at Neumann Monson, I heard the words, “We take our work seriously without taking ourselves too seriously.”
 This mantra perfectly articulated everything I was looking for in an architecture firm.

-In the office, I’ve witnessed this mantra come to life.
+In the studio, I’ve witnessed this mantra come to life.
 We understand that quality and calculated design can have a transformative impact on people and their environment.
 We are rigorous in how we pursue, develop, and execute a project.
-But at the of the day, we understand the value of a good happy hour.
+But at the end of the day, we understand the value of a good happy hour.

 What's an untapped passion you'd like to devote more time to?